Learn

 API | Separate pay-as-you-go route | Software, automation, backend search, or product integration | Human app subscription capacity |

-What changes between Pro and Max
+Feature comparison: what changes between Pro and Max

 The support and product-access difference also matters.
 Pro already has priority-style support channels, but Max is positioned with Perplexity's highest support level, dedicated infrastructure, faster response times, and early access to the newest products.
 If your use case depends on reliability during client work or time-sensitive research, that may be part of the justification.
 If not, it is hard to make the ten-times monthly jump pay for itself.

-Researcher decision table
+Research limits decision table

 Research pattern | Better starting route | Why |